NateWr/cyf-react-syntax/readme.md

 }
 ```

-So we say the `<Button>` component has two props: `isDisabled` and `text`.
+So we say the `<MyButton>` component has two props: `isDisabled` and `text`.
 The props with the values above will render the following HTML:

 ```HTML
 <form>